BenGravell/terra/culture_fit_help.md

 It's important to keep in mind that there are many counties without validated scores and in that case only educated guesses are provided.
 Also, Geert likes to say that:
-> Dimensions do not exist.
-They are a product of our imagination, used for understanding.
+> *Dimensions do not exist.
+They are a product of our imagination, used for understanding.*

-Finally, this application is written only for fun and learning how to use Streamlit and no strong conclusions about cultures should be made based on it.
+Finally, as stated in the `LICENSE`, this application is provided without warranty of any kind; no strong conclusions about cultures should be made based on it without further research.